Hyperbolic Spin Liquids

 Its matrix elements $P_{jk}=\mel*{z_j}{P}{z_k}$ in the real-space basis $\ket*{z_j}$ with $z_j$ the position of site $j$ in the Poincaré disk then enter \cref{eq:Chern-number}.
 In practice, we can obtain this projector from the spectrally flattened Hamiltonian

 where $\mathrm{sgn}$ only acts on the eigenvalues, as

-At the isotropic point $J_x=J_y=J_z=J$, $K/(3J)=0.1$, i.e., the choice of $K$ in \cref{main:fig:phase-diagram_K>0} in the main text, and with the optimal radius $r=0.955$, we find that $C$ converges to $-1$ with increasing supercell size $N$, see \cref{fig:chern_convergence}. \Cref{fig:chern_phase-diagram-cut} shows a cut through the phase diagram shown in \cref{main:fig:Chern-phase-diagram} along $J_x=J_z$.
+At the isotropic point $J_x=J_y=J_z=J$, $K/(3J)=0.1$, i.e., the choice of $K$ in \cref{main:fig:phase-diagram_K=0.1} in the Letter, and with the optimal radius $r=0.955$, we find that $C$ converges to $-1$ with increasing supercell size $N$, see \cref{fig:chern_convergence}. \Cref{fig:chern_phase-diagram-cut} shows a cut through the phase diagram shown in \cref{main:fig:phase-diagram_K=0.1} along $J_x=J_z$.
 Besides the Chern number (blue, left axis), we also show the finite-size gap (orange, right axis).
-We recognize that the washed-out phase boundary pointed out in the main text is caused by several jumps of $C$ with intermediate non-integer values.
+We recognize that the washed-out phase boundary pointed out in the Letter is caused by several jumps of $C$ with intermediate noninteger values.
 These jumps occur precisely when the finite-size gap closes (gray vertical lines) and correspond to the transfer of individual states from negative to positive energy or vice versa.